The Miranda Case and the Right to Counsel

 You may be surprised to learn that many suspects waive their Miranda rights.
 A suspect can waive this right at several points throughout their criminal case.
 In some cases, they waive the right to remain silent simply by failing to invoke it with the correct wording.

 Rather than make self-incriminating statements, a suspect can demand the presence of an attorney.
 Or they may choose to stop answering questions altogether.
-However, per a 2013 Supreme Court ruling, silence can be used as evidence of guilt if a suspect does not explicitly invoke the right to remain silent.
+But, per a 2013 Supreme Court ruling, silence can be used as evidence of guilt if a suspect does not explicitly invoke the right to remain silent.

 A suspect can waive the rights afforded by Miranda at the time of their arrest.
 Or they may wait to waive these rights until the middle of the police interrogation.
+A criminal law attorney can advise on whether it's a good idea to waive Miranda rights.

 The critical thing to remember is that you can reinvoke your rights.
 For example, if an interrogation gets heated, you may decide to call an attorney.
 Perhaps you have no problem with answering questions at the crime scene but do not want to talk once you arrive at the police station.
 Statements made before you reinvoked your Miranda rights can still be used against you.